 Bondholders who want more than what the techniques above can give turn to active bond management strategies despite the greater risks.

 Active bond management strategy requires investors and fund managers to study and monitor market conditions, and adjust their investments based on its movement to maximise their capital.

 Active managers do this is by identifying opportunities based on credit risks, market and macroeconomic analyses, risk management and rolling down the yield curve, among others.

 This strategy employs techniques ranging from choosing underdogs to selling bonds at a premium for profit, but an investor needs to be knowledgeable and perceptive about market movements.

 Some professional fund managers employ this strategy for profit, but there are some who are sceptical about the perceived returns of active management.

 Investors may want to consider seeking the advice of professionals if they want to try their hand at this, especially if they are not well versed in the inner workings of the trade.

-This information has been sourced from the Investopedia, Investing in Bonds by SIFMA and Nest Egg.
+This information has been sourced from Investing in Bonds by SIFMA and Nest Egg.